mitch7391/homebridge-cmd4-AdvantageAir/docs/thermostat-control-design.md

 identity changes, sensor faults, rejection, freshness and shutdown.
 After the feature-branch checks pass, perform an isolated Raspberry Pi thermostat trial before adding fan controls.
 Automated tests are not a substitute for that trial.

+## Live precision finding and logging

+On 21 September 2026, an e-zone controller accepted a 24.5 C write as main target 24 C but all six zone targets 24.5 C. Confirmation correctly failed.
+The initial legacy thermostat therefore restricts writes to whole degrees in HomeKit, planning and transport.
+This is a conservative layout policy, not a claim that all controllers or individual zone controls lack fractional support.
+Measured temperature precision is unchanged.
+Confirmation remains exact; a matching main target does not suppress a write when zone targets differ.

+Normal info logs report dispatch with accessory and requested value.
+Queued values replaced before dispatch and no-op requests do not claim to be sent.
+Confirmations, no-op and superseded results are debug only.
+Refusals and failures remain warnings and identify the requested value.
+Raw response bodies are never logged.
+Timing, queue behaviour and confirmation deadlines are unchanged.